 It gives you a preview of classy British romance through Thomas Shelby and his love interest, Grace.
-Cillian Murphey gave life to the character of Thomas Shelby by his excellent performance.
-He is undoubtedly a versatile actor whose strong expressions and vocal eyes will make you fall in love with him.
+Cillian Murphey gave life to the character of Thomas Shelby through his excellent performance.
+He is a versatile actor whose strong expressions and vocal eyes make you fall in love with him.

 4. House of Cards

 I started watching this series on the recommendation of my teacher when I was studying politics.
 Later, when I saw President Obama admitting that he watched House of Card in one of his interviews, it became a must-watch.
-Other than politics, the show has tackled many social issues like racism, women’s rights, corruption, LGBT rights, religion, sexual assault, mental illness and much more.
+Besides politics, the show has tackled many social issues like racism, women’s rights, corruption, LGBT rights, religion, sexual assault, mental illness, and much more.

-House of Cards is the story of a shrewd and dishonest politician Frank Underwood (Kevin Spacey), who plays all his cards ruthlessly to conquer Washington, D.C… To remain in power, he can go beyond any law and conscience.
-It’s about his journey of becoming President of the United States with the help of his wife, Claire Underwood.
+House of Cards is the story of a shrewd and dishonest politician Frank Underwood (Kevin Spacey).
+He plays all his cards ruthlessly to conquer Washington, D.C.
+To remain in power, he can go beyond any law and conscience.
+It’s about his journey to becoming President of the United States with the help of his wife, Claire Underwood.
 His journey depicts different loopholes in the American political system, like ruthless politics and the influence of power.

 6. The Big Bang Theory

-I never thought that a sitcom would make me cry, I thought sitcoms could only make you laugh, but it did when Sheldon gave his Nobel prize speech; it was so emotional that I couldn’t control my tears.
-It would have been great if we had more of TBBT, but as they, every good thing comes to an end.
+I never thought that a sitcom would make me cry.
+I thought sitcoms could only make you laugh, but they sometimes make you cry.
+When Sheldon gave his Nobel prize speech, it was so emotional that I couldn’t control my tears.
+It would have been great if we had more of TBBT, but every good thing ends.

-These are some of my favourite series that I can watch over and over — top-ranked and winner of Emmys and Golden globe.
+These are some of my favorite series I can watch over and over — top-ranked and winners of Emmys and Golden Globes.
 Watch these shows if you want to make your holidays interesting or your weekends joyful.
 I wager you won’t regret watching them.
 Watch them and thank me later.